 - Slather the warm pretzels with butter and pour yourself a tall cold beer.

 Note: The pretzels are best enjoyed the same day they are made.
-If you have pretzels left over store in a paper bag.
-Day old pretzels can be refreshed in a oven preheated to 375°F, bake for 6 to 8 minutes.
+If you have pretzels leftover store them in a paper bag.
+Day-old pretzels can be refreshed in an oven preheated to 375°F, bake for 6 to 8 minutes.